kgebre/Hello-world/README.md

 # Hello-world
 knowing GitHub
 next phase is to go ahead and see the changes.
-Let me hope I will maser it soo.
+Let me hope I will maser it soon.